xterm-x11/docs/docs/configure.md

 ### Referencing another file in `~/.Xresources`

-You can reference another file in the `~/.Xresources` dotfile with a path that is relative to the `~/.Xresources` dotfile.
+You can reference another file in the `~/.Xresources` dotfile with an absolute path, `/home/<user>/...`, not using the tilde `~`.
 This means you can load XTerm's X resources from another file by adding the following statement on a line in `~/.Xresources`:

 `#include "/<path_to_file_with_x_resources_for_xterm>"`